As biological manufacturing moves to the mainstream, Synvitrobio rebrands and raises cash

 It’s an approach that is already showing the potential for investment returns in life sciences and pharmaceuticals.
 For inspiration, Tierra can look to the South San Francisco-based Sutro Biopharma.

 That company has signed a drug discovery agreement with Merck to develop new immune-modulating therapies (that bring the immune system into check) for cancer and auto-immune disorders, in a deal worth up to $1.6 billion if the company hits certain milestones — in addition to a $60 million upfront payment.
-Sutro raised over $85 million in new funding in July (from investors including Merck) and just filed to go public on the Nasdaq.
+Sutro raised more than $85 million in new funding in July (from investors including Merck) and just filed to go public on the Nasdaq.

-According to Sun, the newly-named Tierra has its own partnerships with global 2000 companies in the works.
+According to Sun, the newly named Tierra has its own partnerships with global 2,000 companies in the works.
 “We’re looking to scale those commitments.
 We see the application space as being this natural products environment,” he says.

-There’re multiple avenues to pursue with the technology widely applicable to everything from pesticides to pharmaceuticals, flavorings, and even energy.
+There’re multiple avenues to pursue, with the technology widely applicable to everything from pesticides to pharmaceuticals, flavorings and even energy.

 “Synthetic biology at its core is about applying engineering best practices to speed up the ‘design-build-test’ cycles in the reprogramming of existing or construction of new biological systems.
 By component-izing and modularizing the cell they can radically increase the speed of those cycles,” says Seth Bannon, a co-founder of the venture capital firm Fifty Years, which invests in startups commercializing “frontier” science.